 “While for most patients with anorexia nervosa and bulimia nervosa, recovery is durable, we found that 10.5% of those with anorexia nervosa and 20.5% of those with bulimia nervosa who achieved recovery in the first decade had relapsed at long-term follow-up,” the authors wrote.

 “The message of recovery for the majority of individuals with eating disorders is promising, but the subtext remains that one-third of patients will remain ill with an eating disorder even at long-term follow-up.
 Further, time to recovery even for those who do achieve it is long, and a subset of those who recover will relapse,” they wrote.
-“Ongoing efforts to increase effectiveness of prevention and treatment, improve early response rates, and identify individuals who are most vulnerable to a chronic course are critical.”
+“Ongoing efforts to increase the effectiveness of prevention and treatment, improve early response rates, and identify individuals who are most vulnerable to a chronic course are critical.”

 More information on this topic can be found in the Handbook of Assessment and Treatment of Eating Disorders from APA Publishing.
 APA members may purchase the book at a discount here.